 Figure 1.
-Number of cases, by date of illness onset of the patients in the outbreak, 2019.
+The onset time curve among the outbreak cases of dengue fever in Xin’gan County, Jiangxi Province, 2019.
 The date of onset of the first case was August 23, and the last case reported was September 8.
 After implementation of emergency mosquito control and clearing of breeding places led by the local government, the number of cases decreased rapidly after September 6.

 The outbreak occurred in Jinchuan Town, Xin’gan County, including Huachengmen Village, Mexiang, Zhongshan, Binyang, Chengnan, Hejiashan, Chengbei, Shanzheng, and Wenchang communities.
 Overall, 70 cases (86.4%) occurred in Mexiang, Zhongshan, Binyang, and Chengnan communities and were surrounded by Binjiang Avenue, Yaocai Street, Shangye Road, and Chuannan Road covering an area of about 1.2 km2.

 Most of the patients experienced atypical symptoms mainly including influenza-like symptoms such as fever, body ache, chills, headache, fatigue, etc. (Table 1).